Joseph Fisk House

 Remnants of perhaps the stone chimney were found buried on the south side between the fisk house and the two-story brick building on the property.

 Feature: A single door is located asymmetrically on the south end of the east side of the building with a small 1/1 window centered on the opposite side.
 The gable ends on the north and south have no openings.
 A 1970s photo shows the stone work revealed in a small section on the north gable end, indicating the original line of an outside chimney and a flue hole.
 The rest of the building's exterior was covered with plaster.
 One of the owners said that much stone was found buried in a hole between the main house and the small stone building.
 She surmised that it might have been stone from a chimney missing from the north exterior wall of the small building.
 There are hand-hewn joists and pegged rafters inside.

 Owners: The earliest deed for this property is dated August 22, 1818 when Benjamin Robbins, who was a first settler and platted the area, sold Lot 21 to his son-in-law, Joseph Fisk, for $150.
 This price indicated a significant building was on the property.
 A two-story brick house sits between this stone building and the street and may have been erected by this time.
 In addition to the Fisks, Henry Reeder, a blacksmith, owned the property from 1829 to 1873.
-From 1874 to 1920, Nathan Lincoln, a first cousin of Abraham Lincoln, and his wife owned the property and used the house for funerals.
+From 1874 to 1920, Nathan Lincoln and his wife owned the property and used the house for funerals.